Uniswap/org-v1/src/pages/docs/v2/11-governance/05-governance-reference.md

 function proposalMaxOperations() returns (uint)
 ```

 Returns the maximum number of actions that can be included in a proposal.
+Actions are functions calls that will be made when a proposal succeeds and executes.

 ## Voting Delay